 Bristow's vision is to lead the world in innovative and sustainable vertical flight solutions, and we are committed to leading responsibly.
 Along with our commitment to safe and reliable operations, we have a sustainability program that focuses on environmental responsibility through daily practices as further described in the following sections.
-Our Environmental, Social, and Governance Committee of the Board of Directors (the "ESG Committee") oversees our sustainability initiatives, which include, but are not limited to, prioritizing efforts to reduce our environmental footprint, increasing transparency for our stakeholders, and ensuring our social responsibility program continues to provide value for our employees and the community.
+Our Environmental, Social, and Governance Committee of the Board of Directors (the "ESG Committee") oversees our sustainability initiatives, which include, but are not limited to, developing a robust climate change risk management strategy aligned with the recommendations made by the Task Force on Climate Related Financial Disclosures ("TCFD"), increasing transparency for our stakeholders, and ensuring our social responsibility program continues to provide value for our employees and the community.